Super Mario 3D World

 Mario 'House' Music

 This track's internal name is STM_BGM_TEST_BEATSYNC, suggesting it was for testing involving Beat Blocks.
-It's not referring to the "House" style of music, and it's likely not referring to the Super Mario Bros.
-3 Toad Houses, as those were referred to as "KINOHOUSE" in the previous game.
+It's not referring to the "House" style of music, but maybe it refers to Toad Houses or Mystery Houses.
 The "02" in the filename suggests the stream was revised or had an alternate version(s) at some point.

 World 2 Theme Duplicate

-A standalone version of the of the World 2 theme.
+A standalone version of the World 2 theme.
 The game uses the copy stored in the second track of STM_RC_BGM_MAP01.bfstm.
+In the USA kiosk demo, it is no longer present.

 Super Star Duplicate